CallmeTruong/Causal-Inference-on-Yelp-Reviews/README.md

 **Causal identification assumption:** Conditional unconfoundedness — all confounders affecting both T and Y are observed and included in X.

+### Handling Textual Confounding

+Review text is an unstructured source of confounding: a reviewer's writing tone simultaneously shapes the star rating they give, the length they write, and how readers respond with votes.
+Leaving text uncontrolled conflates these signals with the treatment effects of interest.

+This workflow demonstrates a general approach to this problem: **use a model to extract structured signals from unstructured text, then include those signals as explicit confounders in the causal estimator.** Here, VADER sentiment analysis converts raw review text into three numeric scores (`compound`, `pos`, `neg`) that proxy for emotional tone.
+These scores enter the DML confounder set X, allowing the nuisance models to partial out text-driven variation from both treatment and outcome before the causal coefficient is estimated.

+The same principle extends naturally to richer representations — sentence embeddings, topic models, or LLM-based quality scores — making this a scalable pattern for causal inference on text-heavy observational data.

 ---

 ## Data